plone/training/docs/react/reusable_component.md

 ---
+myst:
   html_meta:
     "description": "Refactor the app.js and create a new component so that we can use the markup."
     "property=og:description": "Refactor the app.js and create a new component so that we can use the markup."
-  "property=og:title": "Convert To A Reusable Component" "keywords": "Plone, trainings, SEO, React, component, exercise, solution"
+    "property=og:title": "Convert To A Reusable Component"
+    "keywords": "Plone, trainings, SEO, React, component, exercise, solution"
 ---

 (reusable-component-label)=